-Many of our families have experienced the effects of residential schools in the past.
-The school is not seen by all families as a safe place.
-We are working hard to recognize the impact that residentials schools has had on the families from our area and to build trust in the school by making it a welcoming place.
-We have two full time counsellors at PRMS.
+Many of our families have experienced the affects of residential schools in the past.
+We continue to have the school be seen by all families as a safe place and build trust in the school by making it a welcoming place.
+We have two counsellors at PRMS.
 Our counselors work with classes, small groups and individuals.
 Our counselling services are used regularly by a large percentage of our students.
 Approximately 75% of our students access counselling services throughout the year.

 What is the evidence that we already have that supports this hypothesis?